• Skip to primary navigation

 • For a low smoke oil option, use avocado or grapeseed oil.

-• You should pat the fish dry with a paper towel to help the seasonings stick.
+• You should pat the fish dry with a paper towel to help the seasonings stick and to be able to a nice brown sear on the fish.

-• Make sure the pan you are using is very hot and the butter melted.
+• Make sure the cast-iron skillet or pan you are using is very hot and the butter melted.
 Don't move the fish for until it's time to flip it.
 If you try to flip too soon, it may stick to the bottom of the pan.

 • Fish is done when a meat thermometer reads at least 145°F. The fish will be opaque (not see through) and will flake when pulled with a fork or knife.